danialgoodwin/identify-dev-device/readme.md

 - Scan popular apps in store.
 - Read shared preferences and database files of other devices to see if they are storing a particular app.
 But, can can be countered by simple obfuscation.
 - Send fake broadcast and can see if they are received?
 Maybe Android system doesn't have that capability

+## "Simple" TODOs up for grabs to get pull-request experience (only one per person)
+- Update AppModelDetailPage's Dialog to something that'll stay shown on rotation (perhaps Fragment or FragmentDialog)
+- Add parent Activity support for API 15 for AppModelDetailPage (just need to edit AndroidManifest.xml)
+- In AppModelDetailPage, *emphasize* the "internet" and "running" TextViews when they are true